Dur4nt3/todo_project/to-implement.md

     2) Information in the modal:

+        - Information about task creation

-        - Information about groups, listing positions, unlisted groups
+        - Information about groups, listing positions, unlisted groups - *COMPLETE*

         - Information about the filters earliest first and latest first and their interaction with an all-day task

         - Information about repetitive tasks

-- Help Extra Information:

-    - Group editing: explain that you cannot change into a name of an already existing group, if you want to do that, change that name of the existing group to another, submit the request to edit the name, and then, you can change back to the initial desired name

-    - No special characters allow for group names, only numbers, letters, hyphens and white spaces

 - Settings: